cyber-robot1/Algorithmic-Problem-Solving/README.md

-# Problem Solving Training
+# Problem-Solving-Training
-This repo contains my solutions to a couple of algorithmic problems for newcomers.
+This repo contains my solutions of problems in different online judges like URI Online Judge, Codeforces, HackerRank, HackerEarth and such more..